5 Successful Carp Baits and How You Can Catch Carp

 These tiny little zig rigs tend to look like several different baits, like insects or snails, but the carp have them right in front of their noses.
 They just come up, meet them.
 You don't have any scent or bait; you don't even need to chum or put lots of ground bait out.

 Black foam can also be excellent, and the funny thing about this is it works in murky water, and it works in the dead of night.
-I have caught some great carp using some black foam on a dark moonless night, and I wonder how the hell the fish even see them, but it works well.
-One of the nice things is there’s no chumming involved, and you don’t have to worry about baiting up a spot, so if you want to try to find fish and move around a bunch, a zig rig is excellent.
+I have caught some great carp using black foam on a dark moonless night, and I wonder how the fish even see them, but it works well.
+One of the nice things is there's no chumming involved, and you don't have to worry about baiting up a spot, so if you want to try to find fish and move around a bunch, a zig rig is excellent.